music dictionary : Ad - Ad

 Adulazione(Italian) flattery, adulation

-aduler(French) adulate
+aduler(French) to adulate

 Adult album alternativealso called 'Triple-A', 'AAA' or 'Adult Alternative', a radio format which has a broader, more diverse playlist than most formats and tends to appeal more to adults than to teenagers